cme195/cme195.github.io/index.md

 layout: cme195
 ---

-This short course runs for four weeks beginning in the second week of the quarter.
-It is recommended for students who want to use R in statistics, science, or engineering courses and for students who want to learn the basics of R programming.
-The goal of the short course is to familiarize students with R's tools for scientific computing.

-The goal of the short course is to familiarize students with R's tools for scientific computing.
-Class lectures will have interactive elements, and assignments will be application-driven.

-Topics covered include basic data structures, file I/O, control structures, functions, visualizations, statistics packages.

 ## [](#announcements) Announcements

 * To get a head start, please install R (version >= 3.4.0) and RStudio IDE